mjgm97/ludix-platform/server/README.md

 and filtered CSV / JSON export of events or runs.

-Most views are game-agnostic, derived from the event envelope and scores, so every game has them without extra work:
+Most views are game-agnostic, derived from the event envelope and scores, so every game gets them for free.
+The dashboard is a set of tabs:

+- **Overview**: every game that has data, with suite-wide totals (games, players, events, runs, admins).
-- General: players, sessions, events, runs, engagement (session length, events/session, returning rate), activity over time, distributions, most active players, event-type volume.
+- **General**: the headline tiles (players, sessions, events, runs, engagement — session length, events/session, returning rate), activity over time and distributions, most active players and event-type volume.
+Plus a research
+  layer: a learning curve (mean score by attempt), an effort–performance relationship (time-on-task vs achievement, with Pearson r), a retention/survival curve, and engagement inequality (Gini + Lorenz).
-- Process: process mining from the raw event stream (trace variants, a directly-follows graph, start/end activities).
+- **Process**: process mining from the raw event stream — trace variants, a directly-follows graph, and start/end activities.
-- Network (TNA): transition network analysis.
-A Markov transition network (nodes are activities, edges are transition probabilities) with node and edge centralities, initial-state probabilities, a sequence index plot, bootstrap edge validation, and sequence clustering (k-means, k-medoids, or hierarchical over several dissimilarities, including sequence edit distance), each cluster with its own network and sequences.
+- **Network**: transition network analysis.
+A Markov transition network (nodes are activities, edges are transition probabilities) with node/edge centralities, initial-state probabilities, a paginated sequence index plot, and bootstrap edge validation; sequence clustering (k-means, k-medoids, or hierarchical over several dissimilarities, including sequence edit distance), each cluster with its own network; frequent behaviour patterns screened for association with a run outcome;
+  and cohort comparison (two networks — high vs low on an outcome — compared edge-by-edge with a permutation test).
+- **Prediction**: trains a gradient-boosted decision-tree ensemble to estimate a selectable target (score, stars, session length, or pass/fail) from a run's behaviour features, and explains it with exact TreeSHAP — global feature importance and per-run local attributions.
-- Insights: per-game.
+- **Insights**: per-game.
 A game can add its own analytics view (for example a domain-specific funnel or learning signal).
 None ship by default, so a game with no module shows an empty state until one is added.
+- **Players** / **Events**: a per-player roster and drill-down, and a paginated raw-event explorer.
+- **Export** / **Import** / **Admin**: filtered downloads and shareable reports, bringing in an existing log, and managing admin accounts (all covered below).

 Adding a game's insights takes two files: